iamDecode/proximity-chat/README.md

 Find the IP address of the virtual machine that runs this using `docker-machine ip`.
 You may want to enable port forwarding from your machine's network IP to the VM's IP, so you can access the VM from other devices in your network.

-## Commit lint
+## Lint
-Please commit-lint all commit messages.
-This should be automatically enforced by Husky.
+Please lint and commit-lint all commits.
+This is automatically checked on pull requests.